Linux74656/SpaceEngineersLinuxPatches/README.md

 ### Step 0) Prerequisites

+#### Note: Ensure you have proton setup and configured prorperly.
+You can find more information here: https://github.com/ValveSoftware/Proton/wiki and https://github.com/ValveSoftware/Proton/wiki/Requirements

 This java program simply requires Java 7 or later.
 This should be standard on most modern Linux systems.
 If it is not you can search the internet for a specific guide on how to install it for your particular Linux distribution.

 ### Step 1) Get it